vvhawk/myaudiofiler/README.md

 ## Overview

-Welcome to myAudiofiler, our group project for SOFTWARE ENGINEERING 01:198:431 @ Rutgers University
+Welcome to myAudiofiler, our group project for [SOFTWARE ENGINEERING 01:198:431](https://www.cs.rutgers.edu/academics/undergraduate/course-synopses/course-details/01-198-431-software-engineering) @ Rutgers University

 This cloub-based web app is a personalized music management solution for record collectors/audiophiles.

-We deployed our app using Render.
-Try it [HERE](https://myaudiofiler.onrender.com/)
+We are deploying our app using Render.
+Preview it [HERE](https://myaudiofiler.onrender.com/)

+**NOTE:** This is a limited preview as our app is still undergoing development and testing.
+We have plans to implement more functionality than initially intended.

 For more information, feel free to view our documentation below.